token-metrics/mcp/README.md

 ### Testing with MCP Inspector

-You can test the server using the MCP Inspector:
+You can test the local server using the MCP Inspector:

 ```bash
 # Build the server first